 Additional Ways to Increase Your Salary as a Pulmonologist

 Want to earn the highest salary possible?
+Here are some things you can do:

 Take Advantage of Pulmonologist Salary Bonuses

-According to Becker’s Hospital Review, across all specialities, the median physician signing bonus in 2021 was $29,656, with the high end being offered $240,000 or more.
+According to Statista, across all specialties, the median physician signing bonus in 2023–2024 was $31,473.

-As a pulmonologist you can expect to be offered a sign-on bonus along the lines of the median, if not higher, which will increase your salary.
+As a pulmonologist, you can expect to be offered a sign-on bonus along the lines of the median, if not higher, which will increase your salary.
 If you are not offered one during employment negotiations, ask for it.

 Many hospitals make incentives and bonuses a central part of their compensation structure.
 The amount of a pulmonologist’s pay that is purely based on incentives varies depending on the specific payment model.